 20. Scuba Diving

-With hundreds of different varieties of coral and tropical fish living in the warm tropical waters, scuba diving and snorkeling becomes superb activities off the coast of Hoi An.
+With hundreds of different varieties of coral and tropical fish living in the warm tropical waters, scuba diving and snorkeling in Hoi An becomes superb activities off the coast of the town.
 Some diving sites scattering in Cu Lao Cham island, just 21 km from Hoi An old town, will give you unforgettable experiences with a teeming marine life.
 With a reasonable price, you can take a day trip to the remote parts of Cham Islands and join in other cultural activities as well.

 21. Join a Cooking Class